michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 # ChatGPT doesn&rsquo;t speak English because it does not *not* speak

 According to this view, we cannot disassociate speaking or knowing a language from engaging in the practices that render this language meaningful.
-If we adopt this wide sense of &ldquo;speaking English&rdquo;, then we should require sufficient comfort with different language games.
+If we adopt this wide sense of &ldquo;speaking English&rdquo;, then we should require of a system that &ldquo;speaks English&rdquo; to show sufficient comfort with different language games.
 Here the **lack of functional grounding in LLM productions** matters: it is hard to see whether LLMs like ChatGPT can engage in any kind of language game that involves making social commitments or establishing social relationships.
-It cannot by design.
+LLMs probably cannot by their very design.
 For better or worse.

 But how do we know that the SOTA LLMs cannot do any of this?